← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions present a killing scenario and ask you to identify the correct offence or applicable defence.
-This is one of the most commonly tested areas in SQE1, and examiners deliberately craft facts that blur the lines between murder and different types of manslaughter.
+This is an important area to practise for SQE1, and questions may include facts that blur the lines between murder and different types of manslaughter.
 The key trap is confusing direct and oblique intention — remember, oblique intention applies where the defendant did not necessarily aim to kill but death was virtually certain.

 Common Mistakes Students Make